 Meaning: 1.
 Care and foresight in the management of resources, planning for the future.
 2. The prudence and foresight shown by a deity in the care of the world and its creatures.
 3. The deity itself (usually capitalized as Providence).

-Notes: Today's word is the noun from the adjective provident with the common suffix -s, that is, provident-s, expressed by the spelling "ce" to throw speakers off track, as English is wont to do.
-Provident means "prudent, foreseeing" and "thrifty, frugal".
-Providential overlaps provident in the first meaning, but its second meaning goes to the third meaning of the noun: "divine".
+Notes: Today's word is the noun from the adjective provident with the common suffix -s, that is, provident-s, expressed by the spelling CE to throw speakers off track, as English is wont to do.
+Provident means "prudent, foresightful" and "thrifty, frugal".
+Providential overlaps provident in the first meaning, but its second meaning slipped into the third meaning of the noun: "divine".
 So, a providential escape is one that can be explained only by the intervention of the Almighty.

 In Play: Foresight and prudent management of resources often provide happy results: "Armbruster's financial providence allowed him to retire a week before he would have been fired."
-Here is the way the adjectives work: "Finn and Haddie Fry are provident children who never leave their parents without anything to do.
+Here is the way the adjectives work: "Finn and Haddie Fry are provident children who never leave their parents with nothing to do.
 It is providential that their parents are still among the living."